yaminimanral/StellisLabs-Agents/Yamini Manral/counterfactual_agent/README.md

 🔍 The agent will:
 1. Generate alternative "what-if" scenarios
 2. Evaluate the possible outcomes
-3. Provide a final recommendation which includes key insights, actionable recommendation, metrics to monitor, additional recommendations and time taken to provide an output.
+3. Provide a recommendation for each scenario

 ---